-After the 1976-83 military dictatorship (see History and Myth), which forced many authors into exile, cultural freedom returned to Argentina.
+After the 1976-83 military dictatorship (see p.
+11-12 of History and Myth), which forced many authors into exile, cultural freedom returned to Argentina.
 In 1984, author Ernesto Sábato received the Cervantes Prize (a prestigious Hispanic literature award) for his investigation of human rights violations during what became known by some as the dictatorship's Guerra Sucia (Dirty War).
-Sábato's work helped the prosecution of the military leaders responsible for killing civilians (see History and Myth).
+Sábato's work helped the prosecution of the military leaders responsible for killing civilians (see p.
+12 of History and Myth).
 More recently published in 2017, Gabriela Cabezón Cámara's novel The Adventures of China Iron retells Hernández's gaucho epic with a female narrator.